wharrow97/CEE6501-Project/README.md

 ## How to run
 1. Open 'main.ipynb'
-2. Modify input file in '/inputs'
+2. Modify input file in inputs folder
 3. Runn all cells

 ## Structure